lluisalemanypuig/physics-simulator/examples/README.md

 It is suggested that the _fluids_ simulations be recorded.
 This can be done by pressing letter _m_ after launching one of the simulations.
 The application will start recording but not simulating the fluid.
 To do so, press letter _b_.
+Recording the simulation will produce several _.png_ files stored in working directory of the terminal when running the application.
+These files are formatted as _image-*.png_ where _*_ is a 6-digit number (with leading zeros).
+Making a video out of these images can be done by issuing:

+	ffmpeg -framerate 60 -i image-%06d.png -c:v libx264 -profile:v high -crf 20 -pix_fmt yuv420p output.mp4

 Since obtaining a "nice" fluid behaviour is somewhat difficult, the user is encouraged to try the following
 parameters:

 	./fluids 00 --nt 4 --it 1 --radius 0.08 --visc 0.001 --dt 0.01 --cs 1 --dens 1000 --sidex 16 --sidey 16 --sidez 16 --lenx 0.2 --leny 0.2 --lenz 0.2 --dens-kernel poly6 --press-kernel poly6 --visc-kernel poly6